Microvision: Screen rot

 The manufacturing process used to create the Microvision's LCD was primitive by modern standards.
 Poor sealing and impurities introduced during manufacture have resulted in the condition known as screen rot.
 The liquid crystal spontaneously leaks and permanently darkens, resulting in a game unit that still plays but is unable to properly draw the screen.
-While extreme heat (such as resulting from leaving the unit in the sun), which can instantly destroy the screen, can be avoided, there is nothing that can be done to prevent screen rot in most Microvision systems.
+While extreme heat, which can instantly destroy the screen, can be avoided, there is nothing that can be done to prevent screen rot in most Microvision systems.

 ESD damage

 A major design problem on early units involves the fact that the microprocessor (which is inside the top of each cartridge) lacks ESD protection and is directly connected to the copper pins which normally connect the cartridge to the Microvision unit.
 If the user opens the protective sliding door that covers the pins, the processor can be exposed to any electric charge the user has built up.
 If the user has built up a substantial charge, the discharge can jump around the door's edge or pass through the door itself (dielectric breakdown).
 The low-voltage integrated circuit inside the cartridge is extremely ESD sensitive, and can be destroyed by an event of only a few dozen volts which cannot even be felt by the person, delivering a fatal shock to the game unit.
-This phenomenon was described in detail by John Elder Robison (a former Milton Bradley engineer) in his book Look Me in the Eye; Robinson described the issue as having been a significant enough issue during the 1979 holiday season (with up to 60% of units being returned as defective) that it resulted in significant panic among Milton Bradley staff and required extensive modifications to both later Microvision units and Microvision factories (the former being of his own design) to better dispel stray static charges.
+This phenomenon was described in detail by John Elder Robison (a former Milton Bradley engineer) in his book Look Me in the Eye; according to Robison, up to 60% of units were returned as defective during the 1979 holiday season, causing significant panic among Milton Bradley staff and prompting extensive modifications to both later Microvision units (which were his own design) and Microvision factories to better dispel stray static charges.